CelaldoganGunes/DoublyLinkedList/README.md

-<h1 align="center">Welcome to ComputerScienceJavaProjectAssignment-1 👋</h1>
+<h1 align="center">ComputerScience JavaProjectAssignment-1 </h1>
 <p>
 </p>

 > A Computer Science Class Project
- We created Doubly LinkedList data structure in Java.
+> We created Doubly LinkedList data structure in Java.
- Detailed information can be found in "Project Description.pdf" file in Turkish language.
+> Detailed information can be found in "Project Description.pdf" file in Turkish language.

 ## Authors